Pacten15/Projeto_SEC/README.md

 cd <module>/
 mvn compile exec:java -Dexec.args="..."
 ```

+### Execution Example

+First:
+    Open 4 terminals to host the servers

+Second:
+    In each of them go to directory `Service` and run in each terminal these comands being one for each terminal and in this order:

+        mvn exec:java '-Dexec.args=2 regular_config.json'

+        mvn exec:java '-Dexec.args=3 regular_config.json'

+        mvn exec:java '-Dexec.args=4 regular_config.json'

+        mvn exec:java '-Dexec.args=1 regular_config.json'

+    To Change the behaviour just chose one of the configs presented in the `resources` directory from the `Service` module

+Third:
+    Open another terminal to host the client

+Forth:

+    Execute in the terminal the following command:

+        mvn exec:java '-Dexec.args=69 regular_config.json'

+    Example of the execution the append command in the client side:

+        append abcd

 ---
 This codebase was adapted from last year's project solution, which was kindly provided by the following group: [David Belchior](https://github.com/DavidAkaFunky), [Diogo Santos](https://github.com/DiogoSantoss), [Vasco Correia](https://github.com/Vaascoo).
 We thank all the group members for sharing their code.